felleslosninger/docs/_docs/lommebok/wallet_sandbox_webuild.md

 So when you click "Hent tilfeld person" a random test user is fetched runtime from the Test Population Registry.
 But you can also write a user-id directly if you prefer.

-The button "Hent tilfeldig daglig leder" fetches a person who is also a CEO for a company in the Test Business Registry.
+The button "Hent tilfeldig daglig leder" fetches a person who is also a CEO for a company in the Test Business Registry, so you can use them to get an EBWOID for that company later.
+Norwegian EBWOIDs can be issued from [https://brg.apps.tt02.altinn.no/brg/lommebok-v1/](https://brg.apps.tt02.altinn.no/brg/lommebok-v1/).

 Here is 10 static users which could be used, if your use case can not deal with being assigned a random user.